Date: 6 May 2021

-- As of 20 March 2020 we are implementing temperature checks for all visitors to and employees supporting group homes, inclusive of Amelia House as a precautionary measure to safeguard our team and clients.
+- Temperature checks for all visitors to and employees supporting group homes, inclusive of Amelia House as a precautionary measure to safeguard our team and clients.
 If a temperature above 37.6˚celcius is recorded, access will be prohibited.

 Follow health advice issued by the WA Department of Health

-Senses Australia recommends our clients, staff and wider community follow health advice issued by the WA Department of Health.
+Senses Australia recommends our clients, team members and wider community follow health advice issued by the WA Department of Health.

 The World Health Organization has announced that COVID-19 is a pandemic.